Notes on how to count a crowd.

 The first originated from Herb Jacobs, an American journalist and professor in the 1960s, and it can be used to estimate a static crowd size by it's area & density.

-For example, if your protest area is 10m2 and the crowd has a density of 1 person p/sqm then you have a total of 10 protestors at the gathering, if the protest is the size of a standard tennis doubles court (260m2) at a crowd density of 2 p/m2 there might be up to 520 people in the area.
+For example, if your protest area is 10m2 and the crowd has a density of one person p/sqm then you have a total of ten protestors at the gathering, if the protest is the size of a standard tennis doubles court (260m2) at a crowd density of two p/m2 there might be up to five-hundred and twenty people in the area.

 To try this with a protest march you'll need an image or short video to help you estimate the geographic footprint of the march and to take a view on the average number of people in each square meter.
 This is fairly easy if you have a overhead shot of the protest and harder the closer you get to ground level so try to find a few angles with different elevations.

-Professor Keith Still provides some computer generated graphics to help as a visual reference, for example here's a illustration of a gathering at 1 person p/m2.
+Professor Keith Still provides some computer generated graphics to help as a visual reference, for example here's a illustration of a gathering at one person p/m2.

 The other complexity of course comes from the non-standard shape of most protests and the different concentration of people each section so you might have to stitch together several estimates to get your number.